-- Third Street Promenade: You'll hear a lot of hype about this pedestrian -only shopping area.
+- Third Street Promenade: You'll hear a lot of hype about this pedestrian-only shopping area.
 Lots of people give high ratings in online reviews, but if you live in a place that already has a lot of mid-range chain stores, you may find it a bit ho-hum.

 - Santa Monica Place: This open-air shopping mall's stores include Bloomingdale's and Nordstrom.

 - Montana Avenue: It's my top pick if you're looking for something more interesting and unique than the chain shops on Third Street.
-You'll find more than 100 high-end boutiques and places to eat along a 10-block stretch.
+You'll find more than 100 high-end boutiques and places to eat along the 10-block stretch.
 It's easy to start your exploration at Montana and Lincoln.

 Art and Design

 - Santa Monica Design District: This area has lots of showrooms dedicated to modern home and workplace furnishings and design.
-See where they are on this map.

 - Charles Eames House: One of about two dozen homes built as part of the Case Study Project in the 1950s, created by Charles and Ray Eames as an example of a home for two working artists.
 It's a little north of Santa Monica proper in Pacific Palisades.
-Get details about how to visit.

 - Art Deco Hotels: If you love art deco style, the Georgian and Shangri-La hotels are great examples of the style.